 Industries That Will Feel the Boom

-Like the entire state of Florida, the tourism industry has a large effect on the Miami-Fort Lauderdale metro area.
+Like the entire state of Florida, the tourism industry has a significant effect on the Miami-Fort Lauderdale metro area.
 With that being said, many areas within Miami are expected to feel the impact of new travelers.
-All areas within Miami provide their cultural and unique twist to their community and together create a lively and collectively bold Miami that tourists flock to year-round.
+All places within Miami provide their cultural and unique twist to their community and together create a lively and collectively bold Miami that tourists flock to year-round.

-Many areas within Miami, Florida are home to small and growing businesses that have created a lasting impact on their community and hundreds of travelers.
-With the given influx of travelers heading to Miami International Airport, businesses within these following industries are expected to notice an increase in consumers.
+Many areas within Miami, Florida, are home to small and growing businesses that have created a lasting impact on their community and hundreds of travelers.
+With the influx of travelers heading to Miami International Airport, companies within these following industries are expected to notice an increase in consumers.

 Accommodation & Food Service

 Luxury beach-side hotels, five-star restaurants, and world-class nightlife are the three main allures of Miami.
-These all fall under the umbrella that is considered the tourism industry while being able to stand their ground within this economy.
+These all fall under the umbrella that is considered the tourism industry while standing their ground within this economy.
 Businesses within these industries are expected to have tables, rooms, and service personnel to accommodate an influx of travelers looking to experience Florida’s well-known Latin-American cultural influence and world-class treatment.

-Businesses within these industries will have to onboard new hires, enhance their marketing tactics, and upgrade their buildings and equipment to keep up with coming tourists.
+Businesses will have to onboard new hires, enhance their marketing tactics, and upgrade their buildings and equipment to keep up with coming tourists.

 Businesses within these industries will have to onboard new hires, upgrade their building or equipment, and order new inventory if needed to accommodate coming tourists.

 There’s a lot more to Miami than the beach.
-Travelers with families will often want to explore all that South Florida has to offer.
-That includes exploring the Wynwood, Downtown Miami, Hollywood, and Fort-Lauderdale areas for restaurants, retail locations, and other tourist destinations within South Florida.
+Travelers with families will often want to explore all that South Florida offers.
+That includes investigating the Wynwood, Downtown Miami, Hollywood, and Fort-Lauderdale areas for restaurants, retail locations, and other tourist destinations within South Florida.
 Car rentals, shuttle drivers, and chauffeured transportation businesses will expect more calls and reservations for this upcoming holiday season.

-Businesses within these industries will have to onboard drivers and maintenance personnel, purchase inventory to maintain vehicle upkeep, and may have to enhance their marketing strategies to attract new clients coming to Miami.
+Businesses within these industries will have to onboard drivers and maintenance personnel, purchase inventory to maintain vehicle upkeep, and enhance their marketing strategies to attract new clients coming to Miami.

 Commercial Real Estate & Construction

-Miami is already considered the 2nd most popular financial hub in the country, following New York City.
+Miami is already considered the 2nd most popular financial hub, following New York City.
 Companies are flocking to Florida for the warm weather, lowered tax burdens, and the environment the state has to offer.
-With that being said, many businesses within the real estate and construction industry may see an influx of new residents and out-of-state businesses looking to expand their company within the City of Miami, Miami Beach, or Bayside area.
+With that being said, many businesses within the real estate and construction industry may see an influx of new residents and out-of-state companies looking to expand their company within the City of Miami, Miami Beach, or Bayside area.

-Just recently, the Israeli web giant, Wix, recently announced its expansion of their Miami Beach location by 50% over the next three years.
-Rumor has it, many other large-scale companies may be looking to expand their business within the state of Florida.
+The Israeli web giant, Wix, recently announced its expansion of their Miami Beach location by 50% over the next three years.
+Rumor has it; many other large-scale companies may be looking to expand their business within the state of Florida.

-This can benefit businesses that are connected to or located near these newly developed commercial facilities.
+Following the holiday season, the communities within Miami may see new businesses, expansions, and new Florida residents.
+This can benefit businesses connected to or located near these newly developed commercial facilities.
 This means they may need to onboard more personnel to accommodate new clients looking to relocate their business to South Florida after a luxurious vacation.
-Following the holiday season, the communities within Miami may see new businesses, expansions, and new Florida residents as well.

 How Can Growing Businesses Prepare for Tourism & New Residents?